-The Course Design Seminar - Principles + Practice
+The Sheridan Course Design Seminar - Principles + Practice

-In Certificate II, members of the Brown teaching community develop strategies and practices for course design, implementation, and assessment in alignment with learning goals and outcomes.
-Over the course of the seminar’s seven sessions, participants learn about and apply principles of integrated course design to two college-level courses they are likely to have the opportunity to teach, and develop draft syllabi for them.
-Throughout the seminar, participants give and receive peer feedback, and work with colleagues from a variety of disciplines.
+In the Sheridan Course Design Seminar (Certificate II), members of the Brown teaching community explore integrated course design principles and develop syllabi, sample assignments, and sample lesson plans for two college-level courses they are likely to have the opportunity to teach.
+Throughout the seminar, participants give and receive peer feedback and collaborate with colleagues from a variety of disciplines.

 - Writing Pedagogy

-- Create inclusive syllabi that serve diverse student learners, demonstrate a knowledge of universal design principles, and explicitly communicate a personal, reflective teaching practice
+- Create inclusive syllabi that serve diverse student learners, demonstrate a knowledge of universal design principles, and communicate a personal, reflective teaching practice.

-- Use integrated course design principles to craft measurable, student-focused course learning goals/outcomes, evaluate modes of assessing student learning, and select active learning techniques that achieve course learning goals/outcomes
+- Use integrated course design principles to craft measurable, student-focused course learning goals/outcomes, evaluate modes of assessing student learning, and select active learning techniques to achieve course learning goals/outcomes.

-- Attendance and participation in all of the seminar's seven sessions
+- In-person attendance and participation in all of the seminar's four sessions

 Participants can expect to spend an average of 2-3 hours a week on the seminar over the course of the semester, with workshop weeks taking a bit more time and non-workshop weeks taking a bit less.
 This includes attending in-person workshops (8 hours, total) and completing out of class readings and assignments.